cdwilson/cdwilson.dev/content/posts/articles/2023-01-06-adafruit-magtag-board-support-in-zephyr/index.md

 {{< notice note >}}

-It's easy to get overwhelmed when you first start working with devicetree.
+It's easy to get overwhelmed when you first start trying to understand devicetree.
 Hang in there!
-You'll soon see that the benefits of devicetree are worth the initial learning curve.
+You'll soon see that the benefits of devicetree outweigh the initial learning curve.

-If you've never worked with devicetree before, I would encourage you to spend some time reading the [Introduction to devicetree](https://docs.zephyrproject.org/latest/build/dts/intro.html) in the Zephyr docs before continuing along with this article.
+If you've never worked with devicetree before, I would encourage you to spend some time reading the [Introduction to devicetree](https://docs.zephyrproject.org/latest/build/dts/intro.html) in the Zephyr docs.
 If you prefer a video introduction, check out Marti Bolivar's talk [A deep dive into the Zephyr 2.5 device model](https://www.youtube.com/watch?v=sWaxQyIgEBY) from the 2021 Zephyr Developer's Summit.
-[Device Tree: hardware description for everybody!](https://youtu.be/Nz6aBffv-Ek) is another helpful video, although it is specific to the devicetree in Linux rather than Zephyr (there are some differences).

 [
 ](https://training.golioth.io/docs/category/basic-io-exercises)